chnrv99/CrawlerPython/README.md

  a.
 Drug Market
  b.
 Weapons Market
  c.
 Human Traffiking/ Fraudulent Sites.
+ It keeps crawling till a treshold set by the user is met.

 2. Classify and flag any wesbsite given by user and store it in SQLITE3 DB, and prepare a classified report in form of MS WORD